nvdaaddons/potluck/README.md

-# potluck
+# Potluck: the NVDA Community Add-ons Toolkit

-Potluck aka NVDA Community Add-ons Toolkit, a collection of modules to be imported by add-on writers to enhance their add-ons within minutes
+The Potluck, sometimes called NVDA Community Add-ons Toolkit, is a collection of modules to be used by community add-on writers to extend functionality of their add-on or for use during debugging sessions.

+The following modules and functions are included:

+* addonUpdate: updateCheck function.